-Each week the Valley Daily Post features a few pets that are ready for adoption at the Española Valley Humane Society.
+Each week the Valley Daily Post features a few pets that are ready for adoption at the Española Humane.
 Take a look at this week’s highlighted pets and then drop by the shelter to see the whole selection.

 The University of New Mexico - Los Alamos announces the release of the Spring 2021 schedule of classes.
 The course schedule is now available online at https://losalamos.unm.edu/academics/class-schedule.html.

 On October 20, 2020, at approximately 10:45 p.m., New Mexico State Police officers were requested by the United States Border Patrol for assistance in apprehending a male subject driving a black passenger car that had fled from the U.S Border Patrol checkpoint located on Interstate 25 near milepost 26 north of Las Cruces, NM.

 The North Central Regional Transit District (NCRTD) has received the Certificate of Achievement for Excellence in Financial Reporting for its Fiscal Year 2019 Comprehensive Annual Financial Report (CAFR), from the Government Finance Officers Association (GFOA) of the United States and Canada.

 On Thursday, October 15, 2020, around 1:30 p.m., the De Baca County Sheriff’s Office was dispatched to 1976 Shenandoah Drive in Fort Sumner, for human remains located in a Ranch Supply tool chest on the property.